iCheeSaif/ServiceNow-Script-Tracker/README.md

     tracker.finish();
 })();

-💡 Pro Tip
+💡 Pro Tip:

-Keep each script’s prefix unique to avoid overlap in the tracker.
+Use a unique prefix for each script to avoid overlap in your tracker.
-Then just pop open your Chrome extension — and enjoy real-time progress, the clean way. 🚀
+Then open your Chrome extension — and watch your script progress update live in real time ⚙️✨